How to Tell If It Is a Lump or an Ingrown Hair

 Wearing loose clothing in areas such as the groin or underarms can reduce friction and irritation.

 It is important not to squeeze, pick or dig at the lump.
-Attempting to remove a trapped hair with needles or sharp objects can damage surrounding tissue, introduce bacteria and increase the risk of infection or scarring.
+Attempting to remove an ingrown hair with needles or sharp objects can damage surrounding tissue, introduce bacteria and increase the risk of infection or scarring.

 Most ingrown hairs resolve without invasive treatment.